ucbrise/hypersched/README.md

 ### Terminology:

-**Trial**: One training run of a (randomly sampled) hyperparameter configuration **Experiment**: A collection of trials.
+**Trial**: One training run of a (randomly sampled) hyperparameter configuration

+**Experiment**: A collection of trials.

 ## Quick Start

+This code has been tested with PyTorch 1.13 and Ray 0.7.6.
 Install with:

 ```bash